MiguelMarcelino/Thoth/scala/type-system/type-system.md

 </div>

 * The top type is the `Any` type.
-* The `Matchable` type is the subtype of `Any`, and is used to identfy types on which pattern matching can be performed.
+* The `Matchable` type is the subtype of `Any`, and is used to identify types on which pattern matching can be performed.

 <hr>